 What is a Chapter 7 Bankruptcy

-In a Chapter 7 bankruptcy your property technically belongs to the trustee until after he abandons his interest in the property.
-The exemption laws allow you a huge amount of property to start over.
-In a Chapter 13 the property remains in the possession of the debtor and a Chapter 13 bankruptcy is normally voluntary meaning you can dismiss the case if you wish.
+In a Chapter 7 bankruptcy, your property technically belongs to the trustee until after he abandons his interest in the property.
+The exemption laws allow you a considerable amount of property to start over.
+In Chapter 13, property remains in possession of the debtor, and a Chapter 13 bankruptcy is voluntary meaning you can dismiss the case if you wish.

 We help our clients keep critical items like cars and homes.
-The problem is rarely losing property.
-Instead the problem is that you have to qualify for a Chapter 7.
+The problem is rarely losing the property.
+Instead, the problem is that you have to qualify for a Chapter 7.

-The means test looks at income and your reasonable and necessary expenses to determine whether you are able to repay debts in a Chapter 13.
-If you income is below the average income for your size family we presume you may file a Chapter 7.
-If your income is above the average income for your size family we deduct for reasonable and necessary expenses and if there is no meaningful amount left over to make a Chapter 13 payment you still will qualify for a Chapter 7.
-The means test for a Chapter 7 however is very complicated.
+The means test looks at income and your reasonable and necessary expenses to determine whether you can repay debts in Chapter 13.
+If your income is below the average income for your size family, we presume you may file a Chapter 7.
+We deduct for reasonable and necessary expenses when your income is above the average income for your size family.
+If there is no meaningful amount left over to make a Chapter 13 payment you still will qualify for a Chapter 7.
+The means test for a Chapter 7, however, is very complicated.